decodedfaith/MintynClone/README.md

-# Mintyn Bank iOS Developer Test
+# Mintyn Bank iOS Clone

 This repository contains the implementation of the coding test for the iOS Developer role at Mintyn Bank.
 The project includes a functional app with three core tabs: **Login**, **Home**, and **Settings**, developed using Swift and UIKit.